-Not only was he announced to be a Creators For Change Fellow, but he also won the Creators For Change Award at the Lovie Awards for his short film, A Welcoming Place, which was commended for its confrontation of xenophobia.
-On top of that, he made an appearance on the Filmmaking Panel at August’s Summer in the City and the Small, Rising, Established Panel at VidCon Europe, and participated in the Alzheimer’s UK Glitterbrows campaign.
+Not only was he announced to be a Creators For Change fellow, but he also won the Creators For Change Award at the Lovie Awards for his short film, A Welcoming Place, which was commended for its confrontation of xenophobia.
+On top of that, he made an appearance on the Filmmaking Panel at August’s Summer in the City, and the Small, Rising, Established Panel at VidCon Europe, as well as participating in the Alzheimer’s UK Glitterbrows campaign.

 What’s next for Sam?
 We’re not sure, but you can bet we’re excited to find out!

 This year was without a doubt a huge one for Emma Blackery.
 (We seriously don’t think it could have been any bigger.)
 Musically, she really started coming into her own.
-The beginning of the year saw the release of her Magnetised EP, for which she embarked on a supporting UK tour that saw her achieving her dream of playing the Shepherd’s Bush Empire.
-She also performed a headlining set at Summer in the City, won the SitC award for Song of the Year and had her EP cover art featured at the Apple Keynote Event!
+The beginning of the year saw the release of her Magnetised EP, for which she embarked on a supporting UK tour that saw her achieve her dream of playing the Shepherd’s Bush Empire.
+She also performed a headlining set at Summer in the City, won the SitC award for Song of the Year, and had her EP cover art featured at an Apple Keynote event!